Reality Checks of Living with Lupus

 I have three interlinking conditions- Systematic Lupus Erythematosus (SLE), Membranous Glomerulonephritis (MGN) and Chronic Kidney Disease (CKD).
 Of these, the latter is the one I still struggle to accept.
-I know it is there and it cannot be changed, but certainly, I think over time, I have been able to think about how I associate my life and my health with the term CKD and that is to keep in solely in clinical communication if at all.
+I know it is there and it cannot be changed.
+But certainly, over time I have been able to think about how I associate my life and my health with the term CKD and that is to keep it in solely in clinical communication if at all.
 When I talk about my health, I will mention SLE and MGN at most if detail or specificity is required.
 I guess this is just one of the coping mechanisms I have developed.

 Reality check 2 - The impact of Lupus on my health

 This peaked in my second and third trimester of pregnancy.
 My asthma flared, I developed hypertension, and the worst was when I was told that I may have to give birth at 30 weeks.
 Thank God whatever was happening to my body did not affect my daughter in any way, shape or form- although there were increased risks of preeclampsia, she was doing well.
 We had her at 37+5 weeks and none of the risks manifested.
 I did everything I was advised to maintain my blood pressure and asthma, as well as taking my medication; which nicely leads me on to my next Reality Check...